HOWILLMAKEIT/MetaBox/README.md

         <a href="https://ieeexplore.ieee.org/abstract/document/1705400">WFG</a>
       </td>
       <td><a href="https://github.com/anyoptimization/pymoo">Code</a></td>
-      <td> MOO_Synthetic is composed of multiple MOO problem sets: ZDT, UF, DTLZ, WFG, a total of 187 problems. </td>
+      <td> moo-synthetic is constructed by mixing 4 well-known multi-objective problem sets: ZDT, UF, DTLZ and WFG.
+In total, we have constructed 187 problem instances.
+Their objective numbers range from 2~10, dimensions range from 2D~38D. </td>
    </tr>
    <tr>
       <td align="center">moo-uav</td>